Our Upper Aire Salmon Safari

 In Winter 2023 our volunteers set off to build a picture of how pollution entered the River Aire in Bradford and Craven.
 Their findings, available here, gave us cause for grave concern.

-We now want to look at the state of the river and becks in the Upper Aire - essentially Skipton and upwards.
+The next step would be to look at the state of the river and becks in the Upper Aire - essentially Skipton and upwards.

 The problem